failsafe-lib/failsafe.dev/execution-cancellation.md

 1. TOC
 {:toc}

-Failsafe supports cancellation and optional interruption of executions.
-Cancellation and interruption can be triggered by a [Timeout][timeouts].
-Cancellation can also be manually performed for synchronous executions with a [Call][]:
+Failsafe supports cancellation and optional interruption of executions, which can be triggered manually or by [Timeout][timeouts] policies.

+Synchronous executions can be manually cancelled or interrupted through a [Call][]:

 ```java
 Call<Connection> call = Failsafe.with(retryPolicy).newCall(this::connect);